 Everything is temporary

-Overtreders W specializes in temporary architecture with a permanent impact.
+Overtreders W specializes in temporary pavilions with a permanent impact.
 When designing a building that lasts for just a week or a year, it becomes apparent that one needs to think about the building materials that will be left over after the disassembly of the building.
 But even when a building is planned to last for 50 years or longer, there will always be a next step in the material choreography.

 Everything is borrowed